Gambling - Florida Statute 849.08 | West Palm Beach Crime Lawyer

 Since this is a misdemeanor, the police officer is going to have to witness you committing the crime.
 Did the officer properly witness the crime?
 Was it dark?
 Did the officer clearly hear what was going on?

-If you or a loved one have been arrested and charged with this crime, call today to schedule a free 15 minute case strategy with one of our Palm Beach Gardens Gambling Attorneys.
+If you or a loved one have been arrested and charged with this crime, call today to schedule a 5 minute free consultation with one of our Palm Beach Gardens Gambling Attorneys.
 Our attorneys want to discuss the case with you so we can take the information you give us and craft a defense strategy.
 After reviewing the evidence, we will present to you your options: we can take the case to trial, negotiate a plea deal, or negotiate that the case be not filed or dropped.
 Call today so we can get to work helping you.